vhonebon1/CV/README.md

 # Verity Honebon

-Before joining Makers Academy I spent six years of working in arts logistics and exhibition design.
+Before joining Makers Academy I spent six years working in arts logistics and exhibition design.
 During this time I worked on a number of arts and technology crossover projects and this was the catalyst for my interest in tech.
-I began to teach myself to code a little over a year ago and found that the combination of logic and software design was both intellectually satisfying and addictive.
+I began to teach myself to code in 2016 and found that the combination of logic and software design was both intellectually satisfying and addictive.

-I decided to join Makers Academy to improve the quality of my code and, drawn in by the intensity of the course, to challenge to myself.
-In addition to the technical and soft skils I have gained, Makers Academy has given me greater confidence in my ability to approach the unfamiliar and a clearer insight into how to continually improve my own learning processes.
+I decided to join Makers Academy to improve the quality of my code and, drawn in by the intensity of the course, as a challenge to myself.
+In addition to the technical and soft skils I have gained, Makers Academy has given me greater confidence in my ability to approach the unfamiliar and a clearer insight into how to iteratively improve my own learning processes.

-I work well in collborative teams and care about the impact of my work.
+I work well in collborative teams and care about the outcome of my work.
 With this in mind I would like to work for a company that fosters a collaborative working environment and has a positive impact on the world.

 ## Projects